payloadcms/next-payload/README.md

 ## Developing this plugin
-Using `yarn link` to develop this plugin locally is currently the best way to implement new features or debug existing behavior.
+Using `yarn pack` to develop this plugin locally is currently the best way to implement new features or debug existing behavior.
 Here are the steps to get setup:

 #### Setting up the plugin for dev:
 1. Clone this repo